Josefov Fortress: Design

-After the coronation of Emperor Joseph II, new fortifications began to be built for the defence of the northern border of the Empire.
+After the coronation of Emperor Joseph II, new fortifications began to be built for the defence of the northern border of the empire.
 The defence of Moravia was entrusted to Olomouc, which was fortified by powerful forts.
-When the work was completed, the fortification of Hradec Králové commenced between 1766-88.
-The Emperor Joseph II himself had the Josefov Fortress built around the area of Plesy, near the town of Jaroměř.
+When the work was completed, the fortification of Hradec Králové commenced between 1766 and 1788.
+The emperor Joseph II himself had the Josefov Fortress built around the area of Plesy, near the town of Jaroměř.

-Designed by the French architect Louis Benoit Duhamel de Querlonde and fortified by octagonal-shaped, bastion-like brick walls extending over 289 hectares, the fortress is a system of fortifications in the form of an amphitheatre with extensive three-storey deep underground corridors formed in cretaceous rocks, and running through a labyrinth of 45 kilometers, the likes of which cannot be found anywhere else in Europe.
-It had three distinct sections - the main fortress with its residential and public function, the lower Crown fortress with a fortified island, and a forward redoubt in Brdce fortress.
+Designed by the French architect Claude Benoît Duhamel de Querlonde and fortified by octagonal-shaped, bastion-like brick walls extending over 289 hectares, the fortress is a system of fortifications in the form of an amphitheatre with extensive three-storey deep underground corridors formed in cretaceous rocks, and running through a labyrinth of 45 kilometers, the likes of which cannot be found anywhere else in Europe.
+It had three distinct sections – the main fortress with its residential and public function, the lower Crown fortress with a fortified island, and a forward redoubt in Brdce fortress.
 The town had four gates.
-The dominant part of the whole Josefov Fortress is the Empire Church, which was built between 1805-10.
+The dominant part of the whole Josefov Fortress is the Empire Church, which was built between 1805 and 1810.
 It was designed by Heinrich Hatzinger, Julius D’Andreis and Franz Joseph Fohmann.
 Before that, there was a fountain in the same place, which was made by the Czech J. Malinský in 1817.

 The Josefov fortress was originally named Ples, and only later, in 1793, was it renamed Josefov.
 In 1948 the fortress town was incorporated into Jaroměř and today it is an urban monument reservation preserving 18th-century military building techniques and classicist urbanism.